Skip to content

 aperture mask, use the MultiAperture class.

-Note that this class can not contain a MultiAperture, but MultiApertures can
+Note that this class cannot contain a MultiAperture, but MultiApertures can

 contain CompoundApertures.